LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 learn = load_learner(cwd + '/typewriter_OCR_cnn_model')
 ```

-As mentionned above, since fresh typewriter ink ribbons lead to darker text and more ink speckling on the page, in the presence of dark typewritten text you should decrease the segmentation sensitivity (increase the number of non-white y pixels required for a given x coordinate in order for that x coordinate to be included in the segmentation).
+As mentioned above, since fresh typewriter ink ribbons lead to darker text and more ink speckling on the page, in the presence of dark typewritten text you should decrease the segmentation sensitivity (increase the number of non-white y pixels required for a given x coordinate in order for that x coordinate to be included in the segmentation).
 That is to say that on a fresh ribbon of ink, you should increase the value of 3 (illustrated below) to about 6 (results will vary based on your typewriter's signal to noise ratio) in the line 56 of "get_predictions.py" in order to avoid including unwanted noise in the character rectangles.
 ```
 x_pixels = np.where(line_image >= 3)[0]
 ```